Rebecca Evans

 Read full biography at www.orrick.com

-Rebecca Evans is a Managing Associate in the Complex Litigation and Dispute Resolution Team, she advises on a wide range of litigation and dispute resolution matters including High Court litigation, professional discipline actions and internal and regulatory investigations.
+Rebecca Evans is a Senior Associate in the Complex Litigation and Dispute Resolution Team, she advises on a wide range of litigation and dispute resolution matters including High Court litigation, professional discipline actions and internal and regulatory investigations.

 Rebecca acts for clients on a broad range of litigation and regulatory matters.
 She has particular experience in acting for professional services firms in contentious regulatory investigations, enforcement proceedings and negligence claims.